Skip to main content

 • Prevalence

-It is estimated that about two million women worldwide—predominantly in sub-Saharan Africa, Asia, the Arab region, and Latin America—are currently living with obstetric fistula, with approximately 75,000 new cases arising each year.
+Obstetric fistula affects an estimated two million women worldwide, primarily in sub-Saharan Africa, Asia, the Arab region, and Latin America.
+Each year, around 75,000 new cases are reported.

 • Consequences